Ryan Reaves: Vegas Golden Knights

 On February 23, 2018, Reaves was involved in a trade with the Vegas Golden Knights.
 The Penguins received Tobias Lindberg from the Golden Knights in exchange for Reaves as part of a three-way trade also involving the Ottawa Senators.
 Reaves scored the series-winning goal over the Winnipeg Jets that qualified the Golden Knights for the 2018 Stanley Cup Finals.
-He also scored in Game 1 of the Stanley Cup Finals in a 6–4 Golden Knights victory, though Washington would come back and win the next four games.
+He also scored in Game 1 of the Stanley Cup Finals in a 6–4 Golden Knights victory, though the Washington Capitals would come back and win the next four games for the Stanley Cup.

 On July 1, 2018, Reaves signed a two-year contract with the Golden Knights.
 He recorded a career-high nine goals and 20 points the subsequent season.

 On June 15, 2020, the Golden Knights signed Reaves to a two-year, $3.5 million contract extension.

-On May 31, 2021, Reaves was suspended for two games in the second round of the 2021 Stanley Cup playoffs for an injury on Colorado Avalanche skater Ryan Graves.
+On May 31, 2021, Reaves was suspended for five games in the second round of the 2021 Stanley Cup playoffs for an injury on Colorado Avalanche skater Ryan Graves.